Babylon Health: Funding

 In April 2020, Kinnevik AB reduced their valuation of Babylon due to "greater uncertainty over the roll-out of existing partnership contracts as a result of COVID-19."

 In September 2020, Kinnevik further reduced their valuation of Babylon by 10% while peer companies such as VillageMD and Livongo grew by 209% and 199% respectively.

-In October 2021 Babylon listed on the NYSE (ticker BBLN) via a SPAC merger with Alkuri Global Acquisition Corp.
+In October 2021 Babylon went public on the NYSE (ticker BBLN) via a SPAC merger with Alkuri Global Acquisition Corp, valued at $4.2 billion.
+Parsa later described his decision an "unbelievable, unmitigated disaster" after the share price collapsed.

 In May 2022 the share price dropped from around $1.50 to $1.
-Parsa said "the UK government pays you to look after people in our [average] age cohort two to three times a year... in reality people use us six or seven times a year and we actually lose money on every member that comes in."
-The company had announced a near threefold increase in revenue for the first quarter of 2022, to $266 million.
+Parsa said, "the UK government pays you to look after people in our [average] age cohort two to three times a year... in reality, people use us six or seven times a year and we lose money on every member that comes in."
+The company had announced a nearly threefold increase in revenue for the first quarter of 2022, to $266 million.

+On June 28 2023, Babylon announced it would delist from the NYSE, transfer "core operating subsidiaries of the Company" to MindMaze SA, and stated it "will not provide for any payment to the Company’s Class A ordinary shareholders or other equity instrument holders, as AlbaCore will be exercising rights under its debt agreements with the Company to transition the go-forward business by transferring core operating subsidiaries of the Company to MindMaze".
+However, on August 7 2023, Babylon announced that the transaction "would not proceed" and that "Babylon is exiting its core US business".
+On August 11 2023, Forbes reported Babylon is “winding down” its business in Rwanda, potentially disrupting care for 2.8 Million people.
+On August 15, 2023, Babylon announced that they would also be liquidating in the US within a Chapter 7 bankruptcy liquidation.